-Students who previously completed any of the listed courses shall consult with the program chair for substitute course work to meet the requirement of 18 credits.
+Students who previously completed any of the listed courses shall consult with the program chair for substitute course work to meet the requirement of 19 credits.

-Admission requirements: High school diploma/GED, bachelor's, or higher degree and other Education & Counseling requirements (see Admissions) including:
+Admission requirements: High school diploma/GED, bachelor's, or higher degree and other School of Psychology & Counseling requirements.(see Admissions) Including:

-- Interview with and approval of the Admissions Committee.
+- Interview with and approval of the SOPC Admissions Committee and acceptance by the dean.

+- Interview with program chair.

-- Current résumé.
+- · Current résumé.

 - Two professional recommendations.